 Premature Ejaculation and Relationships

-Premature ejaculation affects more than timing.
-It influences how both partners feel about intimacy, desire, and closeness.
+Premature ejaculation is more than just timing.
+It affects each partner’s feelings about intimacy, desire and closeness.

-Common challenges include unsatisfying encounters, avoidance of sex, and misunderstandings about attraction.
-A partner may assume you are not interested.
-You may assume your partner is disappointed or upset.
-These private stories create distance.
+Typical problems include unsatisfactory encounters, avoiding sex, and misreading attraction.
+Your partner may think you’re not interested.
+Your partner may be disappointed or upset.
+The private stories create distance.

-Open communication changes the pattern.
-You can say, I want us to feel close, and I am working on this.
-Can we try a slower pace and check in as we go?
-Or, I notice I get anxious and rush.
-If I say pause, can we take a breath together?
-Simple agreements reduce pressure and increase collaboration.
+Open communication breaks the cycle.
+You can say, I want us to feel close, and I am working on that.
+Can we slow down and touch base along the way?”
+Or I notice that I feel anxious and hurried.
+Can we take a breath together when I say stop?
+Simple agreements lower pressure and foster collaboration.

-If conversations feel difficult, a few sessions with a therapist can help you both learn how to talk about sex without blame or withdrawal.
-Many couples find that once the silence breaks, the connection grows quickly.
+If conversations feel difficult, a few sessions with a therapist can teach you both how to talk about sex without blame or withdrawal.
+Many couples have found that once the silence is broken, the connection grows quickly.

 Reach out for professional support if any of the following are true.